 Editor’s note: This is the first in a series of articles to help current SAS programmers add SAS Viya to their analytics skillset.
 In this post, SAS instructors Stacey Syphus and Marc Huber introduce you to the new Transitioning from Programming in SAS 9 to SAS Viya video library, designed to show SAS programmers how they can apply their SAS 9 knowledge in SAS Viya.
 Read additional posts in the series.

-Change… It can be exciting.
+Learning something new can be exciting.
 It can be intimidating.
-It can be both!
+And it can be both!
 In my years as a SAS instructor, I have encountered many students who are expert SAS programmers, attending class with the objective of learning some new aspect of SAS that extends their current area of expertise.
 In these situations, they’ll either ask the following two questions aloud or at least be thinking them:

 - Can I still use all of the SAS programming expertise that I have worked so hard to gain?